Eromanga Sensei

 Eromanga Sensei (エロマンガ先生) is a Japanese light novel series written by Tsukasa Fushimi and illustrated by Hiro Kanzaki.
 ASCII Media Works has published thirteen volumes in the series under its Dengeki Bunko imprint from December 2013 to August 2022.
 A manga adaptation illustrated by Rin has been serialized in Dengeki Daioh from May 2014 to May 2021.
 An anime adaptation produced by A-1 Pictures aired from April to June 2017.

 Premise

 The story revolves around high school student Masamune Izumi who loves writing light novels.
 Having no artistic skill himself, Masamune always gets his novels illustrated by an anonymous partner using the pen name "Eromanga", who is known for drawing questionably perverted images despite being extremely reliable.
 In addition to balancing his passion and school, Masamune is also stuck with taking care of his only family member—his younger stepsister Sagiri Izumi.
 A hikikomori by nature, Sagiri shut herself in her room for over a year and constantly bosses Masamune around despite his attempts to get her to leave her room.
-However, when Masamune inadvertently discovers that his anonymous partner has been Sagiri all along, their sibling relationship quickly leaps to new levels of excitement, especially when a beautiful, female, best-selling shōjo manga author enters the fray.
+However, when Masamune inadvertently discovers that his anonymous partner has been Sagiri all along, their sibling relationship quickly leaps to new levels of excitement, especially when a beautiful, female, best-selling light novel author enters the fray.